Equational Axioms for Expected Value Operators: Event spaces and probability functions

-Given a CV $X$ with nonoverlapping flat form $\sum_{i= 1}^{n} e_i\!:\to v(y_i)$, and a probability function $P$ the probability mass function, $\lambda x.
-P(X=x)$ for $X$ is supposed to yield for each value $x$ the probability that $X$ takes value $x$.\footnote{ The notation $P(X=x)$ in case $X$ is a CV reflects the corresponding notational convention for PMF extraction from a random variable.} An explicit definition for the PMF of $X$ is as follows:
+Given a conditional value $X= \sum_{i= 1}^{n} e_i\!:\to v(t_i)$ in non-overlapping flat form, and a probability function $P$ the probability mass function, $\lambda x.
+P(X=x)$ for $X$ is supposed to yield for each value $x$ the probability that $X$ takes value $x$.
+An explicit definition for the PMF of $X$ is as follows:

-\begin{proposition} Equivalence of definitions for expectation value and variance for CV expressions in nonoverlapping flat form via (joint) PMFs extraction.
+This specification of $\mathit{Pmf}_{\!P}$ is schematic and for that reason does not achieve the simplicity found for the expected value operation. \begin{problem} Can $\mathit{Pmf}_{\!P}$ be specified by means of a fixed and finite number of equations rather than with an axiom scheme involving an equation for each non-overlapping closed $V_C$ expression? \end{problem} \begin{proposition} Equivalence of definitions for expectation and variance for CV expressions in non-overlapping flat form via (joint) PMFs extraction.

-\begin{enumerate} \item $E_P(X) = E_{\mathit{pmf}}(\lambda x.P(X = x)),$ \item $\mathit{VAR}_P(X) = \mathit{VAR}_{\mathit{pmf}}(\lambda x.P(X = x)).$ \end{enumerate} \end{proposition}
+\begin{enumerate} \item $E_P(X) = E_{\mathit{pmf}}(\mathit{Pmf}_{\!P}(X)),$ \item $\mathit{VAR}_P(X) = \mathit{VAR}_{\mathit{pmf}}(\mathit{Pmf}_{\!P}(X)).$ \end{enumerate} \end{proposition}